Fire salamander: Toxicity

 The fire salamander's primary alkaloid toxin, samandarin, causes strong muscle convulsions and hypertension combined with hyperventilation in all vertebrates.
 Through an analysis of the European fire salamander's skin secretions, scientists have determined that another alkaloid, such as samandarone, is also released by the salamander.
 These steroids can be swabbed from the salamander's parotid glands.
 Samandarine was often the dominant alkaloid present but the ratio varied between salamanders.
 This ratio, however, was not shown to be sex dependent.
 Larvae do not produce these alkaloids.
 Upon maturity, ovaries, livers, and testes appear to produce these defensive steroids.
 The poison glands of the fire salamander are concentrated in certain areas of the body, especially around the head and the dorsal skin surface.
 The coloured portions of the animal's skin usually coincide with these glands.
 Compounds in the skin secretions may be effective against bacterial and fungal infections of the epidermis; some are potentially dangerous to human life.

-A 2002 study focused on investigating the variability of toxic alkaloids in the skin secretion of the European fire salamander.
-The chemical defense mechanisms of the salamander provides valuable insights into the chemical composition of skin secretions in amphibians.
-The two major alkaloids of focus were, samandarine and samandarone.
-Using gas chromatography/mass spectrometry, the researchers analyzed individual specimens from two populations of fire salamanders and observed a high degree of intraspecific variability in the ratio of samandarine to samandarone in the skin secretion.
-Some individuals had a higher concentration of samandarone, while others exhibited equal levels of both alkaloids.

-Internal organs contained either no or only small amounts of the alkaloids, and the ratio of alkaloids in the organs differed from that in the skin.
-Particularly noteworthy was the finding that the larvae found in the oviducts of gravid females were entirely free of alkaloids, and their skin lacked the typical granular glands that are present in adult salamanders.
-Samandarone may be a product of a separate biosynthetic pathway due to its exclusive presence in skin secretions and organ extracts.